 We are here to guide, teach, and support you and as your child prepares for the sacraments.
 It is essential to keep in mind that the Church has always considered parents to be the primary educators in the work of forming their children’s faith.
 Please contact Justyna Baustert, Director of Evangelization and Catechesis for guidance and materials as you prepare your child for the sacrament of reconciliation.

-St. Peter’s offers an eight-month sacramental preparation program for children- 3rd graders may be enrolled in classes that are offered on Sunday mornings.
-(Classes for children in 4th -12th grade are on Wednesday evenings, 6:30pm -8pm).
+St. Peter’s offers a sacramental preparation program for children and youth on Sunday mornings.
 Program registration is open in the summer.
-Classes begin in September and sacraments are received in the spring.
+Classes begin in August and sacraments are received in the spring.

 COMMUNION PREPARATION PROGRAM REQUIREMENTS

-- A child must be baptized.
-A copy of the certificate must be on file with the parish office.
+- A child must be baptized Catholic.
+A copy of the certificate must provided at the time of registration.

 - Attend the weekly sacramental preparation program.

 - Children and their parents are expected to attend Mass each Sunday and Holy Days of Obligation.